jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 just context.
 Their study time is active learning.
 Creating your own study guide will force you to wrestle with the material in a way that passively reading doesn't achieve.
 Underlining key words or phrases focuses your attention.
+Studies show that
-[Recent studies][hand-written] show that hand written notes are more effective than typed.
+[hand written notes are more effective than typed][hand-written].

 In addition to knowing what's important,
 [top students seek to understand][r/top10].
 Memorizing only provides